-Is it Possible to Have a Misdiagnosis?
+Is It Possible to Have a Misdiagnosis?

-What are the Treatments for Blighted Ovum?
+What Are the Treatments for Blighted Ovum?

 - Natural Expulsion of Tissue – It is always recommended that you wait for the miscarriage to happen naturally.
 This may take up to two weeks.
 The benefit of waiting is that there are no chances of complications arising from surgery or medicines.

-How is Anembryonic Pregnancy Miscarriage Different From a Missed Miscarriage?
+How Is Anembryonic Pregnancy Miscarriage Different From a Missed Miscarriage?

-Physical Healing After Anembryonic Pregnancy
+Physical and Emotional Healing After Anembryonic Pregnancy

 Physical healing after a miscarriage is different for every woman.
 Healing could vary depending on if the miscarriage happened naturally, or through a D&C, and how far along were you in the pregnancy.